m) Provisions, contingencies and commitments

 • assets and liabilities are translated at the closing rate at the date of that balance sheet

-• i ncome and expenses are translated at average exchange rates (unless this is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions), and
+• income and expenses are translated at average exchange rates (unless this is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions), and

 • all resulting exchange differences are recognised in other comprehensive income.

-2. Rent
+v) Rent

 Rental income arising from operating leases on investment properties is accounted for on a straight line basis over the lease term agreed with the respective tenant and included in operating revenue in the standalone financial due to operating nature.

-3. Maintenance income
+w) Maintenance income

-I ncome arising from billing of maintenance charges to tenants/customers is recognised in the period in which the services are being rendered.
+Income arising from billing of maintenance charges to tenants/customers is recognised in the period in which the services are being rendered.
 A receivable is recognised by the Company when the services are rendered as this is the case of point in time recognition where consideration is unconditional because only the passage of time is required.
 Further, the Company considers the terms of the contract and its customary business practices to determine the transaction price.

-4. Interest
+x) Interest

-Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
+Interest income from a financial asset is recognized when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.

-5. Forfeiture income
+y) Forfeiture income

-Dividend income from investments is recognised when the Company's right to receive payment has been established (provided that it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably).
+Dividend income from investments is recognized when the Company's right to receive payment has been established (provided that it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably).

-7. Profit /Loss from Partnership Firms / Limited Liability Partnerships (LLP)
+aa) Profit /Loss from Partnership Firms / Limited Liability Partnerships (LLP)

 Share of profit / loss from firms/ LLPs in which the entity is a partner is accounted for in the financial period ending on (or before) the date of the balance sheet on the basis of financial statements and as per the terms of the respective partnership deed.

-Other income is recognised as and when due or received, whichever is earlier.
+Other income is recognized as and when due or received, whichever is earlier. bb) Cash and cash equivalents

 Cash and cash equivalents in the balance sheet comprise cash at banks and on hand and demand deposits with an original maturity of three months or less and highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value.